HenryTheAddict/HenSurf/README.md

     ```bash
     ./scripts/build.sh
     ```
     This compiles the browser.
-This is also a very lengthy process (can take multiple hours depending on your CPU and RAM).
+This is also a very very very lengthy process (can take multiple hours, or even hundreds! depending on your CPU and RAM.
+Please have more then 16GB!).

 **Running HenSurf on Windows:**